TeamCodeStream/codestream-guide/docs/src/workflow/feedback-requests.md

 included in the feedback request must be consecutive.
 Only your commits are checked by default, but you can include any of them in your review.
 (Tip: Make sure the email address in your git configuration matches your CodeStream email address.
-Or, ask your CodeStream team's admin to set up a [blame map](../features/myteam-section/#blame-map) to map your git email address to you CodeStream email address.)
+Or, ask your organization's admin to set up a [blame map](../features/myteam-section/#blame-map) to map your git email address to you CodeStream email address.)